kosiara/hello-scaloid-android-annotations-maven-proguard/README.md

 In order to run the project correctly you need to configure the project to run scaloid.

-1. Run mvn clean; mvn package -Prelease
+1. Configure IntelliJ 13 to run with SCALA
-2. Configure IntelliJ 13 to run with SCALA
+2. Configure IntelliJ to compile Android Annotations
-3. Configure IntelliJ to compile Android Annotations
+3. How-to on compiling from maven is attached below

 Configure IDE: